-The Facility discharges through Outfall 001 to Alewife Brook (Segment ID MA71-04), which is comprised of less than one (1) acre in Cambridge, Massachusetts.
-Alewife Brook is part of the Mystic River Watershed.
-Alewife Brook originates at the outlet of Lower Mystic Lake (Segment ID MA71027), and discharges to the Mystic River.
+The Facility discharges through Outfall 001 to Middle River (Segment ID MA51-02) which consists of 3.4 miles in Worcester, Massachusetts.
+Middle River is part of the Blackstone River Watershed.
+Middle River originates at the outlet of Coes Pond, and discharges to Blackstone River (MA51-03).

-Alewife Brook is classified as Class B, warm water fishery in the Massachusetts WQSs, 314 Code of Massachusetts Regulations (CMR) 4.05(3)(b).
+Middle River is classified as a Class B, warm water fishery in the MA SWQS, 314 CMR 4.05(4)(a).
 Class B waters are described in the Commonwealth of Massachusetts Water Quality Standards (314 CMR 4.05(3)(b)) as follows: "designated as a habitat for fish, other aquatic life, and wildlife, including for their reproduction, migration, growth and other critical functions, and for primary and secondary contact recreation.
 Where designated in 314 CMR 4.06, they shall be suitable as a source of public water supply with appropriate treatment (Treated Water Supply).
 Class B waters shall be suitable for irrigation and other agricultural uses and for compatible industrial cooling and process uses.
 These waters shall have consistently good aesthetic value."

-Alewife Brook is listed in the Massachusetts Year 2016 Integrated List of Waters ("303(d) List") as a Category 5 "Waters Requiring a TMDL.5 The cause of impairment listed is debris, trash, copper, dissolved oxygen, E. Coli, flocculant masses, lead, odor, oil and grease, PCBs, phosphorus, scum/foam, sediment bioassay, and transparency/clarity.
-A TMDL has been developed for bacteria in the Mystic Watershed6.
-To date, no other TMDLs have been developed for any of the other listed impairments.
+Middle River is listed in the Massachusetts Year 2016 Integrated List of Waters ("303(d) List") as a Category 5 "Waters Requiring a TMDL.5 The causes of impairment listed are debris, physical substrate habitat alterations, trash, benthic macroinvertebrates, E. Coli, metals, eutrophication, and turbidity.
+To date, no TMDL has been developed for this segment for any of the listed impairments.
 The status of each designated use is presented in Table 1.